A bible sitting next to a coffee cup and cut flowers with an orange background

 Never miss a blog and stay up to date with all that Transformed PD is doing by subscribing to our monthly newsletter!

-You might also enjoy our series on biblical integration in each subject: Biblical Integration in Math and Biblical Integration in Language Arts.
+You might also enjoy our series on biblical integration in each subject: Biblical Integration in Math, Biblical Integration in Social Studies, Biblical Integration in Science, and Biblical Integration in Language Arts.

 References: Hollinger, D. (2005).
 Head, heart and hands: Bringing together Christian thought, passion and action.
 Downers Grove, Illinois: Intervarsity Press.